Security-Onion-Solutions/securityonion-docs/first-time-users.rst

 - installing our Security Onion ISO image
 - configuring for IMPORT
 - running :ref:`so-import-pcap` and importing one or more pcap files
-- logging into :ref:`soc` to revie alerts and logs
+- logging into :ref:`soc` to review alerts and logs

 After following the screenshots, you can skip to the :ref:`soc` section.